Big bulky speakers are a thing of the past for sound systems.

 Formulas:

-Employing the parts shown above in the circuit schematic, you can construct a 1-Watt Hi-Fi Amplifier Circuit by employing a basic transistor amplifier circuit.
+Employing the parts shown above in the circuit schematic you can construct a 1 Watt Hi-Fi Amplifier Circuit by including a basic transistor amplifier circuit.

-Here is a general formula for for your circuit diagram:
+Here is a general formula for your circuit diagram:

 Power Calculation: